Unboxed-Software/solana-course/content/pda.md

 let (pda, bump_seed) = Pubkey::find_program_address(&[user.key.as_ref(), user_input.as_bytes().as_ref(), "SEED".as_bytes()], program_id)
 ```

+### Seeds

 “Seeds” are optional inputs used in the `find_program_address` function to derive a PDA.
 For example, seeds can be any combination of public keys, inputs provided by a user, or hardcoded values.
-A PDA can also be derived using only the program ID and with no additional seeds.
-However, using seeds to find a PDA allows us to create an arbitrary number of accounts our program can own.
+A PDA can also be derived using only the program ID and no additional seeds.
+Using seeds to find our PDAs, however, allows us to create an arbitrary number of accounts our program can own.

-A “bump seed” is an additional seed the `find_program_address` function includes to ensure the PDA lies _off_ the ed25519 Elliptic curve and does not have a corresponding private key.
+A “bump seed” is an additional seed the `find_program_address` function includes to ensure the PDA lies off the ed25519 Elliptic curve, i.e. to ensure the PDA does not have a corresponding private key.
 The `find_program_address` function tries to find a PDA using the optional seeds provided, the program ID, and the “bump seed” starting from 255.
 If the output is not a valid PDA, then the function decreases the bump by 1 and tries again (255, 254, 253, etc).
 Once a valid PDA is found, the function returns both the PDA and the bump that was used to derive the PDA.

 Under the hood, the `find_program_address` function passes the input `seeds` and `program_id` to the `try_find_program_address` function.